Which of the following best describes the role of the active site... | Channels for Pearson+

 Multiple Choice

-Which of the following best describes the role of the active site in an enzyme's function?
+Which of the following best describes the role of the active site in an enzyme's function within biological cells?

 A